Boonsong: Rice sales 'secret'

 Revealing G-to-G details 'could hurt foreign ties'

-Commerce Minister Boonsong Teriyapirom yesterday remained tight-lipped over the government-to-government (G-to-G) rice export controversy, saying details of rice sales are confidential and cannot be released to the public.
+export controversy, saying details of rice sales are confidential and

 Paddy in the hold

-Addressing a press conference yesterday, Mr Boonsong provided only slightly more information than he had previously.
+The disused cargo terminal at Don Mueang airport will be turned into a warehouse to store rice under the government’s rice pledging scheme.
+The government has denied that flaws in the scheme have resulted in huge amounts of pledged rice remaining unsold.
+THITIWANNAMONTHAAddressing a press conference yesterday, Mr Boonsong provided only slightly more information than he had previously.
 The minister was ordered by Prime Minister Yingluck Shinawatra to disclose "as much as possible" on the G-to-G deals so that the public might better understand the much-criticised pledging scheme.

 Mr Boonsong reiterated his previous stance that details of the G-to-G rice deals could not be disclosed as it could affect foreign relations.
 He said the import of rice is a politically sensitive topic in many countries.